Proper Micro NV: Biography

-2015-2017: First, Second & Third EP
+2015–2017: First, Second & Third EP

 Hall was signed by German record label plasmapool in 2015 and his debut singles 'Closure' and 'We Must Go Now' were released in late 2015 and early 2016 respectively to positive reviews following on from mainly focusing on uploading snippets and soundscapes to SoundCloud.
-On the day of his second singles release DanceTop40.com named it as one of the hottest tracks of January 2016.
+On the day of his second single's release DanceTop40.com named it as one of the hottest tracks of January 2016.
 It peaked at number 18 in the Irish Dance Charts.

-In May 2016, Hall announced the news of his debut EP titled 'EP1' - a two track collective that was released on Plasmapool records on 23 June 2016.
+In May 2016, Hall announced the news of his debut EP titled 'EP1' – a two track collective that was released on Plasmapool records on 23 June 2016.
 On 10 June 2016, Irish music website 'The Point of everything' reviewed the first single off the EP 'Revive'.

 The track 'Revive' received its first play on Dublin's 98FM on 12 June 2016.
 On 22 June 2016, Irish blogger Nialler9 reviewed the first single off the EP 'Revive'.

 EP1 was released on 23 June 2016 and it was reviewed on 7 July 2016 by Jim Carroll of the Irish Times.
-Niall Byrne, also of The Irish Times, reviewed the second single taken from EP1 - 'Erase'.
+Niall Byrne, also of The Irish Times, reviewed the second single taken from EP1 – 'Erase'.

 In an interview with the Limerick Leader in July 2016, Hall revealed that a second Proper Micro NV EP was in the works, and would be released before the year ends.
 On 14 September 2016, Hall announced via his personal Facebook page that he would be releasing a second EP titled 'It's always raining'.

 On 3 November 2016, Hall released 'Flaws', the first single from the new EP.
 The track received positive reviews.
 Niall Byrne of Nialler9 called it "a minimal hushed highlight" and that Flaws was a "sporadically arranged song built on soulful mantric vocals and minimal textures to support it, that is more than the sum of its parts".

 The EP received generally positive reviews, with Hot Press calling it "a gorgeous blast of ambient electropop".

 In April 2017, Hall announced that a six track third EP titled 'Colours' was in production.
 Hall was quoted to have said that the EP would be a lot more shiny than anything he's released to date.
 On 23 June 2017, Hall released 'Colours'.
 TLM reviewed the EP on 29 June 2017.

 On 10 July 2017, Joe.ie chose the song 'Do What You Do' as song of the day.

 Music website REMY called Colours easily one of the best Irish EP's to be released this year, in any genre whilst giving the collection a positive review.

 Joe.ie dubbed Hall as a gifted force, whilst choosing Oblivious as song of the day.

 In November 2017, Proper received an RTÉ Choice Music Prize long list nomination for Colours.